Lithium batteries for caravans

 At present, lithium batteries, like any new technology, are relatively expensive when compared to lead acid storage batteries (around three times the price).
 This is a situation which the market will correct as the rate of lithium battery production increases and consumer take-up rises with it.

 The use of lithium batteries is not simply a matter of buying and bolting in the batteries.
 Lithium batteries require precise management of the individual cells within the battery and the charging system must be specifically attuned to the requirements of the batteries.

-Leading Australian battery management innovator BMPRO searched the world before settling on the proven Sentry brand of lithium batteries to match to its increasing range of quality RV battery charging and monitoring equipment.
+Leading Australian battery management innovator BMPRO searched the world before settling on the proven Invicta brand of lithium batteries to match to its increasing range of quality RV battery charging and monitoring equipment.

-BMPRO Sentry batteries are less than 50 per cent the weight of equivalent capacity lead acid batteries, along with up to eight times the cycle life, greater utilisation of available capacity through increased Depth of Discharge (DoD) and fast charging.
-Currently, the 100Ah and 125Ah Sentry options are availablefor the Australian market.
+BMPRO Invicta batteries are less than 50 per cent the weight of equivalent capacity lead acid batteries, along with up to eight times the cycle life, greater utilisation of available capacity through increased Depth of Discharge (DoD) and fast charging.
+Currently, the 100Ah and 125Ah Invicta options are available for the Australian market.

 Future of lithium batteries for caravans

 “In our view within the next 10 years the majority of new battery set-ups will be lithium based,” said BMPRO brand ambassador David Bayliss.
 “This is starting to happen already.
 Many car manufacturers are already stating that they will no longer be supplying lead acid batteries in their motor vehicles.
 This market is largely driven by the automotive industry and when vehicle makers such as VW, Porsche, Volvo and BMW have confirmed they will be phasing out lead acid batteries as they move to electric only vehicles, and when we have reached that stage the price will be driven down, making them more affordable all round for the RV sector.”